-4. Vocational Rehabilitation will not pay for graduate school.
+4. Veteran Readiness will not pay for graduate school.

-5. If you have a job, you do not qualify for Vocational Rehabilitation.
+5. If you have a job, you do not qualify for Veteran Readiness.

 Lies – all lies.
-In a VA Vocational Rehabilitation and Employment (VR&E) Training Module Study Plan you can get plenty of valuable information about the program.
+In a VA Veteran Readiness and Employment (VR&E) Training Module Study Plan you can get plenty of valuable information about the program.
 Combined with the audit and survey linked above, the majority of truths to the lies can be found.
 So let’s raise the curtain a bit to reveal the great Oz.

 Truth – The survey states that veterans with a higher disability rating also have a higher likelihood of successfully completing their program.
 This includes veterans with VR&E ratings of “serious employment handicap.”

-Lie #2 – You cannot use Vocational Rehabilitation if you are Individually Unemployable (IU).
+Lie #2 – You Cannot Use VR&E If You Are Individually Unemployable (IU).

 Truth – According to the training module, veterans with a 100 percent disability rating can and do use VR&E for retraining purposes to obtain jobs, if possible.
 Additionally, veterans with an IU are also allowed to use the program.
 Further, finishing the training program does not automatically result in a reduction of IU.
 Supposedly, it cannot be reduced for a year following employment.

 Lie #3 – Disabled Veterans With Families Have A Harder Time Completing Their Programs.

 Truth – There is no significant effect on program success rates when comparing veterans with families to those without families.
 This includes a comparison between veterans relating to spouses and veterans with children.